Code-Institute-Submissions/mickmccann-MS4-Classic-Ford-Cars_NovResub/TESTING.md

 Ensure when a user submits their payment informatiom, the order is created in a database. | When a user submits their payment informatiom, the order is created in a database.
 [Order database](wireframes/order_db.png) | PASS
 Ensure when a user submits their payment informatiom, they are redirected to a success page with a randomly generated order number. | When a user submits their payment informatiom, they are redirected to a success page with a randomly generated order number.
 [Order success](wireframe/order_success.png) | PASS
 Ensure when a user successfully purchases a car, their cart is emptied afterwards. | When a user successfully purchases a car, their cart is emptied afterwards. | PASS
+Ensure that when a purchase is made, an order summary is rendered on the checkout_success page. | When a purchase is made, an order summary is rendered on the checkout_success page.
+[Order summary](wireframes/order_summary.png) | PASS
+Ensure that if a user doesn't fill out street_address2, county or postcode in the order form that these aren't rendered in the order sumnmary. | If a user doesn't fill out street_address2, county or postcode in the order form that these aren't rendered in the order sumnmary.
+[Order summary](wireframes/order_summary.png) | PASS

 ---